CulturePen/CulturePen.github.io/_posts/2018-06-29-Safety Nets.markdown

 categories: blog post
 ---

->*"I have seen many successful people fail after they start fearing they might lose what they have built."*
+>*I have seen many successful people fail after they start fearing they might lose what they have built.*
 >&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;__&mdash; Guy Laliberté__ (Co-Founder, Cirque Du Soleil)

 I've written about risks before, and the long-term costs of avoiding them.
 Today I was thinking about a different style of safety, one that we've become so accustomed to that we might not even see the value in living outside of it.